sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

     * - Parameter = Default value
       - Remarks
     * - :ini:`min_angle = 0.0`
-      - The minimum feasible triangle / dihedral angle of the mesh cells.
+      - The minimum feasible triangle / dihedral angle of the mesh cells in degrees.
 This is constant for all cells.
 If this is positive, the constraints are used.
 If this is 0, no constraints are used.
     * - :ini:`tol = 1e-2`
       - The tolerance for the mesh quality constraints.
 If `abs(g(x)) < tol`, then the constraint is considered active
     * - :ini:`mode = approximate`